Allyn Capron

 Allyn Capron (August 27, 1846 – September 18, 1898), was a captain in the United States Army.
+He commanded an artillery battery during the Wounded Knee Massacre.

 Life before the Spanish–American War

-Capron was born in 1846 to Harriet and Erastus A. Capron.
+Capron was born on August 27, 1846, at Fort Brooke, Florida to Harriet Read Fanning Barnard and Erastus Allyn Capron, an 1833 graduate of the United States Military Academy at West Point.
 1847 brought the death of Erastus in the Mexican–American War.
-Upon reaching age, Allyn was nominated by a U.S. Congressman to enroll, like his father before him, into the U.S. Military Academy at West Point.
-He was sworn in as a cadet on September 1, 1863 and graduated June 17, 1867.
+Upon reaching age, Allyn was nominated by a U.S. Congressman from North Carolina to enroll, like his father before him, into the U.S. Military Academy.
+He was sworn in as a cadet on September 1, 1863, and graduated June 17, 1867.

 Upon graduating from the Academy, Capron was commissioned a 2nd lieutenant of the 1st Artillery Regiment.
 He held a variety of assignments on the east coast until he was promoted to 1st lieutenant on August 19, 1873.

-He was promoted to captain on December 4, 1888 and was assigned as commander of Battery E, 1st Artillery Regiment.
+He was promoted to captain on December 4, 1888, and was assigned as commander of Battery E, 1st Artillery Regiment.
 He served at the Presidio of San Francisco until May 1890 when Battery E was reassigned to Fort Douglas near Salt Lake City, Utah.
 He served in the Sioux Wars from November 1890 to January 1891, for which he received official commendation in 1891 and in times of peace in California, Utah, Illinois, Virginia, and Florida, until the U.S. went to war with Spain in 1898.

 Capron commanded Battery E at the Wounded Knee Massacre in South Dakota on December 29, 1890.
 The battery's four Hotchkiss breech-loading rifles (Model 1875) are frequently cited as major factor in the high casualties among the Lakotas.
 (Native-American casualties in the battle are generally estimated to have been about 90 men and 210 women and children killed and 50 others wounded out of an estimated 350 present at the battle.)